eddiemadrigal/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach:
+- an array method we can use to execute a function on every element of the array

+.map:
+- returns a new array of elements while in turn passing each element back to the callback

 2. What is the difference between a function and a method?

 3. What is closure?